trskop/tldr-client/man/command-wrapper-tldr.1.md

     which is considered to be "the default language".

 \--platform=*PLATFORM*, -p *PLATFORM*
-:   Search or list pages for specified *PLATFORM*.
-If not option is omitted
+:   Search or list pages for specified *PLATFORM*; this option can be used
-    then the platform the application is running on is used as a default.
+    multiple times to specify multiple *PLATFORM*s.
+If not option is omitted then the platform the application is running on is used as a default.

     List of recognised *PLATFORM*s is flexible.
 What it means is that if a